 Claimed as one of the largest monoliths in Queensland, Mount Coolum sits 208m above sea level and dates back between 25-26 million years.
 Partly because of its size and partly thanks to social media, Mount Coolum has become a hub for exercise and Instagram fans alike.
 It is a 800m climb from the car park to the summit and takes an average of about 1.5 hours return.
 It is a great spot to watch the sunrise.
 Sunset is also impressive, but locals argue that the nearby EMU MOUNTAIN (which is slightly further north on David Low Way) offers a better spot for sunset, as your view is less obstructed in a westerly direction.
 It’s also an easier for walk for those with younger kids or simply looking for a more leisurely hike.

 Noosa’s best kept secret is Laguna Lookout (the locals would probably prefer that the word doesn’t get out about this one!), which offers the ultimate panorama of Noosa for free.
-Drive up Viewland Drive and you will be greeted with sweeping, expansive views that extend from Noosa’s Hastings St out as far as the Glasshouse Mountains in the distance.
+Drive up Viewland Drive and you will be greeted with sweeping, expansive views that extend from Noosa’s Hastings St out as far as the Noosa Hinterland in the distance.
 It’s a great spot to soak in the sunset.

 MARY CAIRNCROSS SCENIC RESERVE